Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 ## **[Step 5]: Running the cleaning and processing do-files**

 After executing the previous step, **_on the same opened STATA console_**, run the processing do-files.
-The folder **`02_programs\School`** include three do-files needed to produce the necessary cleaned and merged datasets, which a user can either run at once by running the master script `01_school_run`, or individually.
+The folder **`02_programs\School`** includes three do-files needed to produce the necessary cleaned and merged datasets, which a user can either run at once by running the master script `01_school_run`, or individually.
 Either case, please ensure that the following do-files are loaded in the same Stata session/console that ran the `parameters` and `profile` do-files:

 1. **`01_school_run`** is the master do-file which runs all the three following scripts.